 From your PCB file, *.PcbDoc, click on the Tools drop down menu and click on Design Rule Check.
 This tool allows to setup or define rules all of the rules for your PCB layout; including those to check for unrouted nets.
-The DRC can also be setup such that these rule violations will be shown in real-time (online) as you complete your design or all at once (batch).
+The DRC can also be setup such that these algorithm violations will be shown in real-time (online) as you complete your circuit design or all at once (batch).

 Setup PCB design rules

 Step 4: Correct the DRC unrouted nets violations for your PCB layout.